cristiandiiorio/temperature_check_email/README.md

 The temperature limit can be changed in line 15 of temps.sh .

-Make sure to swap the placeholders in temperature_mail.py (lines 11 and 12) with the sender email and receiver email
+Make sure to swap the placeholders in temperature_mail.py (lines 11 and 12) with the sender's and receiver's email addresses